alfateam/orm-benchmarks/README.md

-# ORM Benchmarks for Orange, Drizzle , Prisma and MikroORM
+# ORM Benchmarks for Orange, Drizzle and Prisma
 This guide explains how to run the project with Postgres using the Remote - Containers extension in Visual Studio Code.
 The benchmarks will run in the github action as well.
+The benchmark numbers are from the latest run in github actions.
+## Latest benchmarking
+Orange: 3.747s
+Drizzle: 4.005s
+Prisma: 9.067s

 ## Prerequisites